Miles: 5.7 miles RT

 Elevation Gain/Highest: 1125ft/1221ft

-Map: Green Trails Columbia Gorge East 432s, my GAIA
+Map: Green Trails Columbia Gorge East 432s

 Favorite Eats After Hike: Crush Cider, Walking Man Brewery, Backwoods Brewery, Thunder Island Brewing, Cascade Locks Ale House, Farm Stand Natural Foods, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.